The Vampire Chronicles

 The Vampire Chronicles is a series of Gothic vampire novels and a media franchise, created by American author Anne Rice, that revolves around the fictional character Lestat de Lioncourt, a French nobleman turned into a vampire in the 18th century.

 Rice said in a 2008 interview that her vampires were a "metaphor for lost souls".
-The homoerotic overtones of The Vampire Chronicles are also well-documented.
+The homoerotic overtones of The Vampire Chronicles are well-documented.
 As of November 2008, The Vampire Chronicles had sold 80 million copies worldwide.

 The first novel in the series, Interview with the Vampire (1976), was made into a 1994 film of the same name.
 The Queen of the Damned (1988) was adapted into a 2002 film of the same name, which also used some material from The Vampire Lestat (1985).
 Both films were released by Warner Bros.
 Pictures.
 A television series, Interview with the Vampire, premiered on AMC in 2022.